sonocotta/esparagus-media-center/README.md

 | [ESPHome way](https://www.espthings.io/index.php/2024/04/07/louder-esp32-a-hi-fi-class-d-audio-amplifier-running-esphome/) | Yes     | Connect as HA media device.
 Can be used with any HA integration, including Music Assistant, Text-to-Speach announcements, alarms, etc | More integrations with HA, more flexibility in use case                                                                | No longer works as Spotify, Airplay, etc.                                                                |
 | [Snapcast way](https://github.com/CarlosDerSeher/snapclient/issues/70#issuecomment-2034700037)                             | Yes | Connect to Music Assistant as snapcast protocol device.
 Can play your media library and internet radio.                          | Perfect for multiroom sync (Sonos-like, perhaps even better).
 Can be used with other Snapcast servers around the house | No longer works as Spotify, Airplay, etc. No native integration into HA only works with Music Assistant |

-Below are specific steps that you need to follow to spin up Esprargus Media Center in the Home Assistant
+Below are specific steps that you need to follow to spin up Esparagus Media Center in the Home Assistant

 ### Configuring Home Assistant